What can be more embarrassing than an accidental leak in public? The good news is, there are ways to get your bladder under control.

 Your bladder is an organ that is also a muscle which means you can train it just like any other muscle.
 You’ll need some sort of diary so you can track your progress along the way.
-Some stay at home moms simply keep a small notebook in the bathroom.
-If you love tech like we do, you can always use the notes app.
+Some stay-at-home moms simply keep a small notebook in the bathroom.
+If you love tech as we do, you can always use the notes app.

 Review your diary every week.
 You should start to notice a pattern, and you can tweak the schedule by adding more and more time between bathroom visits.

 Bladder and Biofeedback

 There are some things your body does without you even thinking about it.
 For instance, when was the last time you’ve had to tell your heart to keep beating?
 We call those “involuntary,” movements.

 The urge to go can also be involuntary.
 That’s one of the reasons why it feels like we don’t have control over it.
 Biofeedback is a way for you to gain more control over the involuntary movements of your pelvic floor muscles.

 If you can learn to control your bladder, you can stop an accident from occurring and ruining your day.